 La Paz A wealth of museums are located in the country's capital.

-Tiwanaku Bolivia’s best-known pre-Inca ceremonial site has large ceremonial platforms, monoliths and a mysterious arch.
+Tiwanaku Bolivia’s best-known pre-Inca ceremonial site has large ritual platforms, monoliths and a mysterious arch.

 El Fuerte Hilltop ruins that hold the secrets of a number of peoples and cultures.

 Jesuit Mission Circuit There’s a mystical air to the missions of the Chiquitania region outside Santa Cruz.